FPorucznik/FPorucznik/README.md

 <h1 align ="center">Hello There 👋, my name is Filip and welcome to my profile! </h1>

 <h3> Some info about me:</h3>
 <p>I am currently in my third year of studying applied computer science and measurement systems at the University of Wrocław.
-My goal is to constantly develop my skills and deliver high quality work output in the it field of the market.
+My goal is to constantly develop my skills and deliver high quality work output in the IT field of the market.
 I love programming and all of it started when i was younger and it amazed me how many modern technologies and websites work all thanks to lines of code so i decided to also learn this incredible power.
 Additionaly i am very interested in space exploration and modern AI inventions.</p>

 <h3> I am currently developing my skills in:</h3>
 <br></br>